squidowl/halloy/book/src/configuration/buffer/nickname/README.md

 ### hide_consecutive

-Hide the nickname if consecutive message is from the same user.
+Hide nickname if consecutive messages are from the same user.

 > ⚠️ `hide_consecutive` does not work in conjunction with `alignment = "top"` .